 Yet the real magic was in the details.
 A camel ice sculpture?!
 Hell yes.
 There was also a candy bar where the guests could fill bags to the brim with their selections of various sweets.

 When the bridal party entered the reception hall to Queen's "Don't Stop Me Now" I knew this wasn't going to be an ordinary celebration.
 Yet the real party started when the bride and groom arrived, ushered in by large drums and fast-paced Arabic music.
 The couple was thrust into the air on chairs by the throngs of family and friends who circled them, followed by their parents.
 The room was full of clapping and amazement - surely I hadn't seen anything like it!

 The bride, being the fantastically compassionate and supportive friend that she is (and who recently went vegetarian, cheers!), requested that the catering staff prepare a special vegan plate for me.
 I was so touched!
 And look, I got REAL food!
 Behold, a stuffed pepper packed with rice, tomatoes and the perfect amount of seasoning, steamed vegetables, and superb roasted potatoes.

-We couldn't fake those smiles if we tried.
 The night was really spectacular, accompanied by great company and a permeating sense of love and joy for the new couple, our friends.